dmandala/ClusterDuck_Automator_for_Linux/README.md

 		`update-alternatives --install /usr/bin/python python /usr/bin/python3 10`
 	Note:You must logout of your account and back in for this to take effect

 3. You will need to install the pySerial module, a dependency for CDP.
-If you are running Debian or Ubuntu or one of the derivities you can do this by running the following in your terminal:
+If you are running Debian or Ubuntu or one of the derivatives. you can do this by running the following in your terminal:

 		`pip3 install pyserial`